 To check all your technical demands are met, you need a good analysis of the bot’s performance before releasing it to the public.
-Some more technical points to look for:
+Some more technical points to look for your next chatbot idea:

 Functionality Standards — Implementing functions to your conversational bot is probably the most important part of the setup process that includes creating conversation flows, defining the use cases, and connecting to APIs.
 This process will involve your UX design team, marketing team, and the team of software development experts.

 Testing Across all Channels- If you’re building chatbot from scratch or using some of the available technology, you will need to translate conversations into code across all channels and devices.